AkshayPaliwal709/Drone-Delivery/README.md

 For now, we are just using a sleep method inside the thread to give a delay in the status change.

 Drone status :
-1."Idle" : can be assigned :
+1."Idle"
-2 "Assigned" : assigned an order
+2 "Assigned"
-3 "Picked up enroute" : order status also changed to enroute along with dron’es status
+3 "Picked up enroute" : order status also changed to enroute along with dron’es status 4 "Reached"
-                          4 "Reached"
-5 "Delivered": order status also changes
-6 "Way Back"
+5 "Delivered": order status also changes to delivered 6 "Way Back"
 7"Reached Hub"